 No one wants that!
 But with all the buzz and distractions of the holidays, pet activity can go unnoticed at times.
 Make a conscious effort to keep an eye out for sniffing around the tree, and be sure to wipe up problems quickly if they do occur.

 Celebrating with friends and family is a highlight of the holiday season, and you may be especially excited to show off your home if you have recently installed new hardwood floors.
-But remember, “Extra traffic, spilled drinks and ground-in dirt during a party can really age a floor quickly.
+But remember, “Extra traffic, spilled drinks and ground-in dirt during a party can quickly age a floor.
 To protect your floors,” Praz suggests, “Be certain to have area mats by hard entry points to your home, especially during bad weather.“

 4. Rock Salt (and other Snow Melting Products)